wulffern/aic2026/lectures/l00_diode.md

 <!--pan_doc:

-*Figure 4: Circuit to generate a current proportional to kT* -->
+<sub>Figure 4: Circuit to generate a current proportional to kT</sub>
+-->